DoxrGitHub/doxrblogs/content/posts/vivi-notifs.md

 draft = false
 +++

-While this vulnerability is more funny than immediately dangerous, the potential abuse factor is still considerable, which is why I am posting htis.
+While this vulnerability is more funny than immediately dangerous, the potential abuse factor is still considerable, which is why I am posting this.
 With this, someone could disrupt something or send inappropriate messages across a district, compromising the system, based on how much weight the messages carry (this varies school to school; in my school, nobody really cares).

 ![message on my school projector](../../vivi-message.png)